Table of Contents

-A Virtual Private Network (VPN) adds security and anonymity to users when they connect to web-based services and sites.
+A virtual private network (VPN) adds security and anonymity to users when they connect to web-based services and sites.
 A VPN hides the user’s actual public IP address and “tunnels” traffic between the user’s device and the remote server.
-Most users sign up for a VPN service online anonymity to avoid being tracked, and they often use public Wi-Fi where increased risks threaten the safety of their data.
+Most users sign up for a VPN service to avoid being tracked online, and they often use it on public Wi-Fi where there are greater risks to the safety of their data.

 Why Do I Need a VPN?

 When you make a connection to a web server, your browser performs a lookup on the domain name from Domain Name Services (DNS) servers, gets the IP address, and then connects to the server.
 In most cases, the connection is encrypted using SSL/TLS.
 Even with SSL/TLS, numerous attacks on public Wi-Fi are possible.
 For example, a clever attacker can perform a downgrade on the version of TLS used to encrypt data, making communication vulnerable to brute force.

 With a VPN added to the connection, the VPN service packages data in its own encryption and sends it across the network.
 The targeted server sees the VPN’s public IP address instead of the user’s public IP address.
 Should an attacker hijack the connection and eavesdrop on data, good VPN encryption eliminates the possibility of a brute force opportunity, which discloses data in a cryptographically insecure connection.

 How to Use a VPN

 The first step in VPN setup is finding a provider that’s right for you.
 Several VPN providers are available, but each one has its pros and cons.
 For example, you need a provider with a protocol that all devices support.
 It should be easy to set up, available from any geolocation, and provide cryptographically secure encryption for adequate security in public Wi-Fi use.